 The project property is located in the Allatoona Lake Water Supply watershed, which classified as a large (greater than 100 square mile area) water supply watershed under the DNR Part 5 Minimum Planning Criteria.
 Because Allatoona is a Corps of Engineers lake, it is exempt from the Part 5 criteria, so no additional requirements apply.
-Based on the USGS coverage for the area no blue line streams are located on the project property.
-If there are unmapped streams on the property, the project will need to meet the relevant requirements of the Woodstock Tributary Buffer Zone Ordinance for all applicable streams on the property.
+Based on the site plan and the USGS coverage for the area one blue line stream is located along the western edge of the property.
+Two dashed lines apparently representing the buffers required under the Woodstock Tributary Buffer Zone Ordinance are shown but are not identified.
+All buffers should be identified.
+Any unmapped streams on the property under the Woodstock ordinance's jurisdiction will also need to meet the relevant requirements of the ordinance.